geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Charm'd with the scene, beneath the grateful shade,

-To cheat the noontide hour, awhile we staid ;
+To cheat the noontide hour, awhile we staid;

 The youth was skill'd in vegetable lore,